TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 This can be simplified even more.
-As described in chapter 4 in section "controlling the flow", it is not necessary to return the rendered content.
-Furthermore we avoid initializing the variable :php:`$offers`, which we only use once.
+As described in chapter 4 in the section "controlling the flow", it is unnecessary to return the rendered content.
+Furthermore, we avoid initializing the variable :php:`$offers`, which we only use once.
 So we get:

 .. code-block:: php